Fatjet signatures of heavy neutrinos and heavy leptons in a left-right model with universal seesaw at the HL-LHC: The Model

 \subsection{Scalar masses}

 The scalars obtain their masses by minimizing the following gauge-invariant potential

 where

-The terms $\mu_{12}$ and $\mu_{34}$ are introduced to break the discrete $Z_2$ symmetry softly in order to suppress the formation of domain walls which could otherwise destabilize the model~\cite{Zeldovich:1974uw,Kibble:1976sj}.
-The Higgs boson spectrum consists of four CP-even states, two CP-odd states, and two charged Higgs bosons.
-A major distinctive feature of the more widely studied LRSM model, which includes scalar triplets, is the absence of a doubly charged Higgs boson in the particle spectrum of our model.
-Two charged goldstone bosons are eaten up by the $W_L$ and $W_R$ gauge boson to give them mass, while two neutral goldstone states provide mass to the $Z$ and $Z_R$.
+The terms $\mu_{12}$ and $\mu_{34}$ break the discrete $Z_2$ symmetry softly and prevent the formation of domain walls which could otherwise destabilize the model~\cite{Zeldovich:1974uw,Kibble:1976sj}.

+The Higgs boson spectrum consists of four $CP$-even states, two $CP$-odd states, and two charged Higgs bosons.
+A major distinctive feature from the more widely studied minimal LRSM model which includes scalar triplets, is the absence of a doubly charged Higgs boson in the particle spectrum of our model.
+Two charged goldstone bosons are eaten up by the $W_L$ and $W_R$ gauge bosons to give them mass, while two neutral goldstone states provide mass to the $Z$ and $Z_R$.